 Artwork by © Jaimee Paul

 Resin Coated Papers

-The finish of resin coated papers is traditionally semi-matte through to glossy – what most of us picture when we think of a photographic print.
-This type of inkjet media consists of a paper base sealed by two layers of polyethylene (the resin) making it water-proof and fairly resistant to scratches and scuffing.
-One drawback over cotton rag is that, when working with roll media (rather than cut sheets), the resin coated papers hold their 'paper curl' much longer so prints can take weeks to sit flat.
-However, what makes resin coated papers such a popular choice is their ability to deliver an outstanding image quality for a relatively low cost.
+The finish of resin coated papers are semi-matte through to glossy – what most of us picture when we think of a photographic print.
+This type of print media consists of a paper base sealed by two layers of polyethylene (the resin) making it water-proof and fairly resistant to scratches and scuffing.
+What makes resin coated papers such a popular choice is their ability to deliver an outstanding print quality for a relatively low cost.
 The variations on the finish type for resin coated papers are still derived from their light sensitive “wet process” counterparts.
 The main classifications are semi-matte, semi-gloss or lustre, and glossy.
 In terms of inkjet printing, lustre is more commonly referred to by names such as semi-gloss, satin and pearl.